-Read the cover story from our latest issue below:
+Read our latest cover story below:

 Are you interested in writing for Newsli?

 Newsli is your magazine and sign language interpreter practitioners, researchers and educators are its core readers and contributors.
-We are keen to feature ideas and insights from deaf community members as well as people in the profession, so please keep articles comingby email to the editor Zoe Cacanas, at [email protected]
+We are keen to feature ideas and insights from deaf community members as well as people in the profession, so please keep articles coming by email to the editor Zoe Cacanas, at [email protected]

-The deadline for Newsli articles is the 1st of the monthbefore the issue month, for example, the 1st June for the July issue.
+The deadline for Newsli articles is the 1st of the month before the issue month, for example, the 1st June for the July issue.
 The standard word count is 1,000 words for a standalone article, although some features run to longer than this.

 Please email the editor in advance to discuss your idea, its suitability for Newsli, content, angle and length.
 The editor is always happy to read first drafts and get back with further queries, as this is standard practice as part of the submission process.
 We aim to provide a range of articles in Newsli, from practitioner perspectives to practical application pieces on particular domains, to summaries of new research.

 These pages, which appear in every issue, are intended to showcase what ASLI’s Regions have been organisingsince the last issue came out.
 Up to 500 words is the usual limit, with details of specific events and dates.
 Please remember to take lots of great photos at your events, in as high a resolution as possible!
 The deadline for this is also the 1st of the month before the issue month but, if you have an event that falls a couple of weeks later and want to send in details and photos, please email the editor so that space is made in advance.

 Why I Became an Interpreter